 24. Get traditional at the Furry dance

 Helston’s Flora Day celebrations are an incredible introduction to Cornish festivals.
-This May festival day heralds the start of festival season in Cornwall and it is a unique experience to squeeze through the packed streets as dancers in top hats and ballgowns weave their way through shops and houses.
+This May festival day heralds the start of festival season in Cornwall.
+A unique experience of squeezing through the packed streets as dancers in top hats and ballgowns weave their way through shops and houses.

 25. Spend a day or two at the Royal Cornwall Show